expat-journal-lambda-school/expat-journal-marketing-site/README.md

 <b>Front End UI Built With:</b>
 --
-Pure HTML5, CSS, Vanilla Javascript, LESS, and JQuery for the Pre-loading Page.
+React.
+And, Pure HTML5, CSS, Vanilla Javascript, LESS, and Semantic UI for the Pre-loading Page.
 See other Team Members Github Below for the Full Tech Stack...

 ## Installation